Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-symbol-of-noble/walkthrough.md

 }
 ```
+&nbsp;

-I will explain a little bit about the `onERC721Received()`, like what I've said before, it checks if the Receiver is capable to receiving ERC721 Transfer especially if it's a Smart Contract, this function ensure that it can return the correct selector of `onERC721Received(address,address,uint256,bytes)`, that's why as long we return the correct value there we can put a logic before the return making it controlable just like implementing a logic on `receive()` when we are doing Reentrancy.
-Here is how we can deploy and solve the Contract
+I will explain a little bit about the *onERC721Received()*, like what I've said before, it checks if the Receiver is capable to receiving ERC721 Transfer especially if it's a Smart Contract, this function ensure that it can return the correct selector of *onERC721Received(address,address,uint256,bytes)*, that's why as long we return the correct value there we can put a logic before the return making it controlable just like implementing a logic on *receive()* when we are doing Reentrancy.
+Here is how we can deploy and solve the Contract &nbsp;
+&nbsp;
 ```bash
 // Checking Our Balance Since we need at least 10 Ether
 // We have 12 Ether